-If your bouquet goes missing or a 'maid who has had too much to drink begins to overshadow your day, Meyer suggests that you take a moment to look back on the moment that got you to your nuptials.
+If your bouquet goes missing or a bridesmaid who has had too much to drink begins to overshadow your day, Meyer suggests that you take a moment to look back on the moment that got you to your nuptials.
 "Remember your first date, where it all began, where you first felt the spark," Jove advises.
 "I ask them to tell me the story and suddenly they melt with warm feelings of the beginning of it all."

 Visualize the Honeymoon

-When the ceremony itself seems more stressful than blissful, New York City wedding expert Lindsay Landman of Lindsay Lindman Events suggests fast-forwarding to the honeymoon.
+When the ceremony itself seems more stressful than blissful, New York City wedding expert Lindsay Landman of Lindsay Landman Events suggests fast-forwarding to the honeymoon.
 "As much as I want every bride and groom to focus on their once-in-a-lifetime wedding, sometimes you just have to help them to forget it for a while and have a total out-of-wedding experience," says Landman.

-Sneak Away with Your Groom
+Sneak Away With Your Groom

 Often, the most memorable moments of a wedding occur between a bride and her groom.
 To calm a tense bride, Landman often prescribes a private moment between the couple.
 "This helps to re-create the intimacy of the wedding day by being able to remember that it is all about the individual experiences and moments," Landman explains.